TechSentinels/Cybercrime_Taxonomy/README.md

-## NCRP Assistant - Cybercrime Taxonomy Overview
+## Cybercrime Taxonomy -NCRP Assistant Overview

 The **NCRP Assistant** is an innovative complaint management system designed to streamline the process of submitting and managing complaints related to cybercrime.
 By leveraging **AI-driven suggestions** and the powerful capabilities of **Gemini**, this application enhances user experience through intelligent categorization and personalized recommendations.